frangrolemund/unum/README.md

+## Project Status
+This work is in early pre-production.

+- Its justification is mostly in place with the MANIFESTO and a concept for the DESIGN of transpiling to C++ is reasonbly solid.

+- Tree organization, source structure is getting clearer.

+- The bootstrapping is functional for creating the barebones unum kernel.

 ## Overview
 The `unum` repository is an implementation of a purely systemic toolchain as outlined in its [manifesto](./.unum/doc/MANIFESTO.md) and described in its [design](./.unum/doc/DESIGN.md).